Shriinivas/shapekeyimport/README.md

 <a href=https://youtu.be/XMimQfQR_ss> The introductory video</a> and <a href=https://youtu.be/o6oCFZsM87M> the enhancements overview </a>  are a good starting point for exploring the add-on functionality

 # Limitations
-Exercise caution when using this add-on in production as it's in beta stage<br><br>
+Exercise caution when using this add-on in production as it's in beta stage<br>

 As of now the Add-on is tested with Inkscape only.
 If you face issues with other SVG editors, try exporting the file as plain SVG <br> Please report such and other issues along with the sample files here and I will look into them as soon as I can <br>